 MANUFACTURING PLANT.
-The location other than the building site, at which modular buildings, modular components, modules or tiny houses are assembled or manufactured prior to transport to the final construction site.
+The location other than the building site, at which modular buildings, modular components, modules, or panels are assembled or manufactured prior to transport to the final construction site.

 MANUFACTURING PLANT, PRIMARY.
 A facility that completes the construction or fabrication of a modular building, modular component, or module which was begun in the subsidiary manufacturing plant.